OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 Prior to joining Octopus Deploy, I was the lead developer on the pilot team that automated database deployments and took deployments from 2-4 hours per deployment to 10-minute deployments.
 When I started, I thought we were going to automate steps in our existing process, and I started implementing the tooling to do just that.
 Little did I know the entire process was going to change.

-This article is a continuation of the article published yesterday: [How to design an automated database deployment process](/blog/2019-11/designing-db-deployment-process/index.md), and if you'd like to jump ahead to the next article, where I provide a step-by-step guide for [implementing a database deployment process with Octopus Deploy](/blog/2019-11/implementing-db-deployment-process/index.md).
+This article is a continuation of the article published yesterday: [How to design an automated database deployment process](/blog/2019-11/designing-db-deployment-process/index.md), and if you like, you can jump ahead to the next article, where I provide a step-by-step guide for [implementing a database deployment process with Octopus Deploy](/blog/2019-11/implementing-db-deployment-process/index.md).

 All of our database deployment posts can be found [here](https://octopus.com/database-deployments).